Deepening Roots in the Connecticut Valley

 The Food Bank also now operates a monthly Farm-to-Table distribution of fresh vegetables for children and their families facing food insecurity at two Springfield elementary schools.

-The Food Bank Farm is a 60-acre parcel of land on the Connecticut River in Hadley, protected from any development.
-It operates as a production farm in partnership with Mountain View Farm which leases from The Food Bank in exchange for a share of fresh, local, USDA Certified Organic produce.
+The Food Bank Farm is a 60-acre parcel of land near the Connecticut River in Hadley, protected from any development.
+It operates as a production farm in partnership with Mountain View Farm which leases it from the Food Bank in exchange for a share of fresh, local, USDA Certified Organic produce.
 We distribute this local bounty to our members as well as through our Mobile Food Bank and Brown Bag: Food for Elders sites.

 Daily Hampshire Gazette: Second Food Bank Farm coming online in North Hadley